eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 		this would also delete all local and global user-defined variables, and functions, from the symbol table
 		\cite[\S7.3, pp. 131]{Eaton2016a}
+	In general, a global variable can be changed to a different value you assign a new value to the global variable, without redeclaring it as a global variable again; see [script to show various usage of global variables](https://github.com/eda-ricercatore/gulyas-scripts/blob/master/sandbox/gnu-octave/i-variables.m).
+	After the initial assignment of a global variable, subsequent assignment of a global variable to other values must not invoke use of the keyword *'global'*.

 When a global variable is passed as an input argument during a
 	function call, a local copy of the global variable will be made